 Certified and approved agreements that replace previous agreements are coded in the WAD as 'replacement' EAs; they typically take the place of a previous EA when it expires and is no longer in operation.
 The number of replacement EAs implemented increased from 2010 through 2012 (see Figure 11), consistent with the renewal of new agreements negotiated in the early years of the FW Act (at that time, the average duration of new EAs was 2.5 years).
 But after this first 'batch' of renewals, fewer and fewer EAs have been replaced.
-By 2017, barely half as many replacement EAs were being approved compared with 2012.
+By 2017, only half as many replacement EAs were being approved compared with 2013.

 The decline in replacement EAs has been reinforced by the decline in the overall stock of EAs in effect at any point in time: with fewer EAs in place, the flow of EAs requiring renewal in any given year will naturally be smaller.
 We can calculate an approximate 'renewal rate' of EAs as the number of replacement EAs approved in any year as a proportion of the previous year's end stock of agreements.
+As illustrated in Figure 12, this estimated renewal rate shows no obvious trend over time, fluctuating between 25 and 35 percent.
+In the early years of the FW Act the apparent renewal rate was around one-quarter of all current EAs, climbing to around 33 per cent in 2012 before dropping back to just under the one-quarter mark for a few years from 2013.
+That the renewal rate did not trend down in line with the declining number of renewals suggests that the rate of renewal was not sufficient to sustain the opening stock of EAs from the outset.
+The renewal rate declined to 23 per cent in 2017, its lowest point since 2010.
+This suggests continuing decline in both the proportion of expiring EAs being renewed, and future continuing decline in the stock of current EAs remaining.